lathes.co.uk home page Machine Tool Archive Machine tools For Sale & Wanted

 Early Rivett 8" Precision lathe.

-Was this beautifully-finished 8-inch Precision Lathe, as the makers proudly boasted in their literature, "The most complete tool of the kind ever conceived." ?
-Whilst even then that particular piece of hyperbole was probably taken with a pinch of salt the 8" Precision certainly came as close as was possible to this ideal using contemporary technology.
-It was a thoroughly well-thought-out design, made from the finest-quality materials and manufactured to a standard of fit and finish that even the passage of many decades cannot fail to disguise.
+Was this beautifully-finished 8-inch Precision Lathe, as the makers proudly boasted in their literature, "The most complete tool of its kind ever conceived." ?
+Despite the fact that at the time the use of excessive hyperbole in advertisements was common, this was indeed a lathe that came as close as possible to the ideal in its class.
+Thoroughly well-thought-out as a design and made from the finest-quality materials, it was manufactured to a standard of fit and finish that even the passage of many decades cannot fail to disguise.

 Both spindle bearings had outer surfaces which were cylindrical in section - and could be continuously adjusted for wear whilst preserving their central alignment.
 The front bearing was 21/2" inches in diameter and both were 23/8"-long.
 Until about 1910, a now hard-to-find 4OS collet was used, later models employed the 4NS - and the last versions a 5C.